Wha exactly is URJ Heller High (Formerly NFTY-EIE)?

 What are the dates of the semesters?

 The Fall Semester typically begins at the end of August and returns at the end of December.
 The Spring Semester typically begins at the end of January and returns at the end of May.
-The Summer Session typically begins at the end of June and returns during the first week in August.
-Each of the academic semesters is about 4 months in length while the summer session lasts 6 1/2 weeks.
+Each of the academic semesters is about 4 months in length.

 Do I need to be a member of NFTY to take part in Heller High?